COSC3020/theory-vs-practice-aerick-321/README.md

   of search in a binary search tree, how long would you guess finding the same element in a search tree with 10,000 elements takes?
 Explain your reasoning.

-It should take about 50 seconds because you have the traverse all the elements, O(n), so 10 times the elements would take 10 times as long.
+It should take about 50 seconds because you have the traverse all the elements in the worst case, O(n), so 10 times the elements would take 10 times as long.

 - You measure the time with 10,000 elements and it takes 100 seconds!
 List 3 reasons why this could be the case, given that reasoning with the asymptotic complexity suggests a different time.

+1- The time could depend on how fast the machine is

+2- the tree could be unbalanced

+3- there might not be enough memory so there is slower access to the main memory

 Add your answers to this markdown file.